RyryTheGuy/odin-ruby/README.md

 - Tic Tac Toe

   - Classic 3x3 grid game.
 2 players try to line up 3 of their marks in a row either horizontally, vertically, or diagonally.

+- Mastermind

+  - Color guessing game.
+Player tries to guess a randomized 4 color combination within 12 guesses.
+Player receives feedback on their guesses to help narrow down the answer.